borisyankov/rulespal/rulebooks/underwater_cities_rulebook.md

 The player boards are two sided.
 For your first game, use the side depicted above (# 1-4, ).
 Later, for more variety, you can try the other side, which has more asymmetry (# 5-8,   ).

+## ORDER OF PLAY

 Two tracks determine the order of play.
 The play-order track shows the order of play for the current round.
 The Federation track is where players jockey for position for the next round.
 For the first round, place the play-order markers on the play-order track randomly.
 Then, on the Federation track, the markers should be placed in the opposite order, as shown, and those who play third and fourth get additional resources.
 Specifically:
 1. The player on space 1 of the play-order track will play first in the first round.
 On the Federation track, his or her marker will start below the track, on the space with the matching color.